sahithreddya/EasyLyrics/README.md

 A youtube player is embedded in the page to help the user to sync with more precision.

 >Future feature additions : <br>
-*'Backspace' in between syncing where the timer goes back to the previous timestamp in case the user misses the a line by mistake.<br>
+..*'Backspace' in between syncing where the timer goes back to the previous timestamp in case the user misses the a line by mistake.<br>
-*Local audio file player in the page to help the users who want lyric files for the locally saved music, which isn't always same as the youtube audio.
+..*Local audio file player in the page to help the users who want lyric files for the locally saved music, which isn't always same as the youtube audio.